paperless-ngx/paperless-ngx/docs/setup.md

       documents are written in.
     - Set `PAPERLESS_TIME_ZONE` to your local time zone.

-6. Create a system user under which you wish to run paperless.

-    ```shell-session
-    adduser paperless --system --home /opt/paperless --group
-    ```

-7. Ensure that these directories exist and that the paperless user has write permissions to the following directories:
+7. Create the following directories if they are missing:

     - `/opt/paperless/media`
     - `/opt/paperless/data`
     - `/opt/paperless/consume`

     Adjust as necessary if you configured different folders.
+    Ensure that the paperless user has write permissions for every one of these folders with

+    ```shell-session
+    ls -l -d /opt/paperless/media
+    ```

+    If needed, change the owner with

+    ```shell-session
+    sudo chown paperless:paperless /opt/paperless/media
+    sudo chown paperless:paperless /opt/paperless/data
+    sudo chown paperless:paperless /opt/paperless/consume
+    ```

 8. Install python requirements from the `requirements.txt` file.
 It is up to you if you wish to use a virtual environment or not.
 First you